Hainish Cycle

 The Hainish Cycle consists of a number of science fiction novels and stories by Ursula K. Le Guin.
-It is set in a future history in which civilizations of human beings on planets orbiting a number of nearby stars, including Terra ("Earth"), are contacting each other for the first time and establishing diplomatic relations, and setting up a confederacy under the guidance of the oldest of the human worlds, peaceful Hain.
-In this history, human beings did not evolve on Earth but were the result of interstellar colonies planted by Hain long ago, which was followed by a long period when interstellar travel ceased.
-Some of the races have new genetic traits, a result of ancient Hainish experiments in genetic engineering, including people who can dream while awake, and a world of androgynous people who only come into active sexuality once a month, not knowing which sex will manifest in them.
-In keeping with Le Guin's style, she uses varied social and environmental settings to explore the anthropological and sociological outcomes of human evolution in those diverse environments.
+The cycle is set in a future history that features civilizations of human beings on planets orbiting a number of nearby stars, including Terra ("Earth"); these humans are contacting each other for the first time and establishing diplomatic relations, as well as setting up a confederacy under the guidance of the oldest of the human worlds, the peaceful planet Hain.
+In this history, human beings did not evolve on Earth, but they were instead the result of interstellar colonies planted by Hain in the distant past, after which interstellar travel ceased for an extended period.
+Some of the human races have new genetic traits, a result of ancient Hainish experiments in genetic engineering; this includes people who can dream while awake, and a world of hermaphroditic people who only enter active sexuality once per month, not knowing which sex will manifest in them.
+In keeping with Le Guin's narrative approach, she uses varied social and environmental settings to explore the anthropological and sociological outcomes of human evolution in those environments.
+The author often discounted the characterization of a so-called "Hainish Cycle".

-The Hainish novels The Left Hand of Darkness (1969) and The Dispossessed (1974) have won literary awards, as have the novella The Word for World Is Forest (1972) and the short story "The Day Before the Revolution" (1974).
+Many of Le Guin's works have won literary awards, including the Hainish novels The Left Hand of Darkness (1969) and The Dispossessed (1974); the novella The Word for World Is Forest (1972); and the short stories "The Day Before the Revolution" (1974) and "The Matter of Seggri" (1994).

+Story chronology

+In the first three novels—Rocannon's World (1966), Planet of Exile (1966), and City of Illusions (1967)—there is a League of All Worlds; by City of Illusions, the League seems to have been conquered or fragmented by an alien race, the Shing, from beyond the League.
+In the fourth, The Left Hand of Darkness (1969), the planets of the former League have reunited as the Ekumen, which was founded by the Hainish people.
+The fifth, The Word for World Is Forest (1972), part of the anthology Again, Dangerous Visions (and only published as a separate book in 1976) is set before any of the first four books, and in it the League of All Worlds and the ansible are new, and the term "Ekumen" is not used.
+The sixth, The Dispossessed (1974), is the earliest Hainish novel, chronologically; in it, the Cetians have been visited by people from other planets, including Terra (Earth) and Hain, and while the various planets are separate, there is some talk of a union (and the ansible concept is known, but none yet exist).
+The seventh and final novel, The Telling (2000), and the later short stories only speak of the Ekumen—which now includes the Gethenians, who were the subject of The Left Hand of Darkness—and not of the League.